 - 1. Log on to the IT Security Search server using an IT Security Search administrator account. - 2.
 Run Microsoft Management Console (mmc.exe) and add the Certificates snap-in. - 3.
 Select Computer Account and click Next. - 4.
 Select Local Computer, and then Finish. - 5.
 Click OK in the Add or Remove Snap-ins dialog box. - 6.
 In the console, right-click Certificates (Local Computer)| Personal | Certificates and select Request New Certificate to start the Certificate Enrollment wizard. - 7.
 Click Next and Next again to use the Active Directory Enrollment Policy. - 8.
 Locate the Web Server certificate template and clear its check box.
 If you cannot see this template, make the check box to show all templates is selected.
-If you can see the template but don't have permission to enroll, contact your Certicate Authority administrator to be granted the Enroll permission for the accout of the computer where IT Security Search is installed. - 9.
-Click the More information is required to enroll for this certificate link. - 10.
-On the Subject tab, from the drop-down menu under Subject name select Common Name and enter the NETBIOS name of the IT Security Search server.
-Click Add. - 11.
-From the drop-down menu under Alternative name, select DNS and enter the NETBIOS name of the IT Security Search server.
-Click Add. - 12.
-Add the FQDN of the IT Security Search Server and enter localhost as the DNS type entry. - Change the drop-down menu to IP address (v4) and the IP address will be automatically supplied.
+If you can see the template but don't have permission to enroll, contact your Certicate Authority administrator to be granted the Enroll permission for the account of the computer where IT Security Search is installed. - 9.
+Click the More information is required to enroll for this certificate link. - On the Subject tab, from the drop-down menu under Subject name select Common Name and enter the NetBIOS name of the IT Security Search server.
+Click Add. - From the drop-down menu under Alternative name, select DNS and enter the NetBIOS of the IT Security Search server.
+Click Add. - From the drop-down menu under Alternative name, select DNS and enter the FQDN of the IT Security Search server.
+Click Add. - Change the drop-down menu to IP address (v4) and the IP address will be automatically supplied.
 Click Add. - 14.
 Change the drop-down menu to IP address (v6).
 If IPv6 is enabled, the IP address will also be automatically supplied.
 Click Add.
 If nothing is supplied, you can safely skip this step. - 15.
 In the same section, if necessary, enter any predefined names that DNS records have been created for, such as "IT Security Search Console", so the certificate matches the name of the URL used for access to the page.